devcontainers/.github/profile/README.md

 We maintain a set of [images](https://github.com/devcontainers/images) and [Features](https://github.com/devcontainers/features) as part of the specification.

-Publish your own features using the [features template repo](https://github.com/devcontainers/feature-template).
+You can also [create and share your own Features](https://containers.dev/implementors/create-feature/).
+We've created a [Features template repo](https://github.com/devcontainers/feature-template) to help along the way.

 The https://containers.dev site is in the [devcontainers.github.io repo](https://github.com/devcontainers/devcontainers.github.io).